-The publication of the journal Jurisprudential Dialogue serves to provide an understanding of the developments in this field in order that judicial authorities, professors, investigators and law students may draw knowledge and reflection from this source.
+America's jurisdictions, in order that judicial authorities, professors, investigators and law students may draw knowledge and reflection from this source.
 Such diffusion may encourage new developments in other countries as well.
 The final objective is, clearly, to encourage the national integration of international human rights law and to strengthen and improve the "contemporaneous status of the human being" as a beneficiary of national and international norms that recognize these rights and liberties and assure their effective exercise.

-In the second edition of the journal, now in the hands of readers, fourteen judgments are provided -transcribed wholly or in part through an appropriate selection of paragraphs when it concerns extensive resolutions- that correspond to Argentina, Bolivia, Colombia, Costa Rica, Guatemala and Peru, as well as an interesting judgment from a North American Tribunal.

-The editors thank attorneys Agustín Martin (Argentina) and Pedro León (Mexico), contributors of the Inter-American Court of Human Rights, for the support they provided in the preparation of these materials.
+In the sixth edition of the journal, now in the hands of readers, eight judgments are provided -transcribed wholly or in part through an appropriate selection of paragraphs when it concerns extensive resolutions- that correspond to Argentina, Bolivia, Colombia, Costa Rica, Dominican Republic, Mexico and Peru.
+The editors thank attorney Yuria Saavedra Álvarez (Mexico) for the support provided in the preparation of these materials.